reitsukumo00/reitsukumo00.github.io/README.md

           <h2 class="section-title">Commissions &amp; Pricing 🧾 (ᵔᴥᵔ)</h2>
           <p class="section-subtitle">
             Base prices in <strong>USD</strong>.
 Final quotes may change for complexity, backgrounds, multiple characters, or specific NSFW content (18+ only).
+Furry drawings and/or drawings with another person(s) will be charged more depending on the compexity.
           </p>

           <div class="commission-layout">